 9. Audio production

 Similar to video, audio production is becoming a more valuable skill in a wide variety of fields.
 While radio, music and entertainment are the most common industries that utilize audio production skills, you may also find jobs in large companies that produce their own marketing materials and advertisements.
-While audio production usually requires a lot of training, there are many online resources that can help you learn the basics.
+While audio production usually requires a lot of training, many online resources can help you learn the basics.
 You will need a computer, a good microphone and software for recording and editing to get started.

 10. UX design